Concentration of land ownership: Effects

+Scholars have linked land inequality with unstable democracies and dictatorships, whereas greater land equality tends to be linked to stable democratic forms of government.

 According to some economists, concentrated land ownership in non-Western countries explains the Great Divergence in outcomes between wealthy, Western countries and the rest of the world.
 Israeli economist Oded Galor writes the mediating factor for this effect was that large landholdings gave the landowning elites political power to stop reforms aimed at improving education rates and therefore human capital, which in turn facilitated the divergence.
 According to Gary Libecap, differences in land ownership patterns explain much of the different development trajectories between the United States and Latin America.
 He attributes the greater success and entrepreneurial spirit of the United States to its Homestead Acts giving land to prospective smallholders.

 Although there has been some debate as to the optimal size of landholdings for agricultural productivity, research has indicated that unlike industry, which benefits from economy of scale, the most productive farms are small- to medium- sized family farms cultivated with a minimum of hired labor.
 This may be because family labor is cheaper and more productive than hired labor, or because crops benefit from close attention.
 (The phenomenon of small farms being more efficient is known as the inverse relationship).
 On the other hand, land fragmentation is known to reduce productivity of land.